 Marketing Plan, Budget, Marketing Placement, Creative, Program Design, Legislative, Human Resource.

-Day to day operations of the Visitors Center, accounts payable and receivable, gift shop, community distribution, and administrative duties.
+Accounts payable and receivable, event collection and disbursement, community distribution, and administrative duties.

-Leads processing, partner database, reporting, brochure inventory, outbound visitors guide distribution, and administrative duties
+Day-to-day operations of the Visitors Center & gift shop.
+Leads processing, partner database, reporting, in-house brochure design, outbound visitors guide distribution, and administrative duties.

 The Tourism Board